L-Stew206/employee-tracker/README.md

+EMPLOYEE TRACKER

+DESCRIPTION
+A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+INSTALLATION
+Download Node.js
+Download MYSQL
+Run Source for SCHEMA and SEEDS .SQL files
+Run "node index.js" in command line to start application

+USAGE
+View and interact with information stored in databases.

+CONTRIBUTING
+Luke Stewart

+GITHUB
+L-Stew206

+EMAIL
+lukeconrad.stew@gmail.com

+LICENSE
+None

+USER STORY
+AS A business owner
+I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

+ACCEPTANCE CRITERIA
 GIVEN a command-line application that accepts user input WHEN I start the application
 THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role